fachapuis/portfolio/ds_projects/Module 1 - Data Wrangling with Python/01_Basic data analysis/README.md

 ## Sprint 2: Data Processing with NumPy and Pandas

-## Part 5: Sound Tracks analysis
+## Part 5: Soundtrack analysis

 ### Overview

-The goal of this project, is to analyze the Top 50 Spotify Tracks 2020 dataset.
+The goal of this project, is to analyze of soundtracks dataset.
 To perform this analysis, some concepts about Data Analysis, Linear Algebra, NumPy, and Pandas will be applied.

 ### Installation